mikegcoleman/fed-summit-hol/docker-orchestration/README.md

 But, this is only on a single node.
 What happens if this node goes down?
 Well, our application just dies and it is never restarted.
 To restore service, we would have to manually log into this machine, and start tweaking things to get it back up and running.
 So, it would be helpful if we had some type of system that would allow us to run this "sleep" application/service across many machines.

 In this section you will configure *Swarm Mode*.
-This is an optional mode in which multiple Docker hosts form into a self-orchestrating group of engines called a *swarm*.
+This is an optional mode in which multiple Docker hosts form into a self-orchestrating group of daemons/services called a *swarm*.
 Swarm mode enables new features such as *services* and *bundles* that help you deploy and manage multi-container apps across multiple Docker hosts.

 You will complete the following: